-Shared herein at Lakan Inks: Our Myth finds Sun is a collection of brief descriptions of Philippine mythology on Creation which served as the stories-to-tell for the cultural collaborative exhibit, Pinagmulan (Origin).
-Five myths of the precolonial Philippine Islands aim to inspire the public to know, remember, and to explore a culture that is colorful and as intricate as the art of Lakan Olivares —
+The following are descriptions of Philippine mythology on Creation which served as stories for the cultural collaborative exhibit.
+Five myths of the precolonial Philippine Islands aim to inspire the public to know, remember, and to explore a culture that is colorful and as intricate as the art of Lakan.

 Si Adlaw at si Mayari